-- Beginning in spring 2017, the previous three-performance level system (i.e., Unsatisfactory, Satisfactory, and Advanced) was replaced with the four-performance level system (i.e., Did Not Meet Grade Level, Approaches Grade Level, Meets Grade Level, and Masters Grade Level). - The previous labels for STAAR progress measure (i.e., Did Not Meet, Met, and Exceeded) were replaced with Limited, Expected, and Accelerated. - STAAR A and STAAR L were no longer administered. - Blueprints for STAAR grades 3-8 tests, STAAR English I, STAAR English II, and STAAR English III were changed.
+- Beginning in spring 2017, the previous three-performance level system (i.e., Unsatisfactory, Satisfactory, and Advanced) was replaced with the four-performance level system (i.e., Did Not Meet Grade Level, Approaches Grade Level, Meets Grade Level, and Masters Grade Level). - The previous labels for STAAR progress measure (i.e., Did Not Meet, Met, and Exceeded) were replaced with Limited, Expected, and Accelerated. - STAAR A and STAAR L were no longer administered.
+The elimination of STAAR A and STAAR L changed the eligibility rules. - Blueprints for STAAR grades 3-8 tests, STAAR English I, STAAR English II, and STAAR English III were changed.
 Short-answer items were removed from the STAAR EOC tests (STAAR English I, STAAR English II, and STAAR English III) beginning in spring 2017.
 This had impacts on the maximum and chance scores in Table 4.13.